American Forts: East

 (1647 - 1653), Philadelphia

-A Swedish palisaded log fort located at the mouth of the Schuylkill River, probably located on Province Island, built on the site of a 1643 Dutch trading post, which was itself originally a small blockhouse built by Puritan traders from Connecticut who were ousted by the Dutch.
+A Swedish palisaded log fort located near the mouth of the Schuylkill River, probably located on Province Island, built on the site of a 1643 Dutch trading post, which was itself originally a small blockhouse built by Puritan traders from Connecticut who were ousted by the Dutch.
 The Swedish fort was destroyed by Indians.
 Site now located near the western approach of the Penrose Ave.
 Bridge.

 Fort Beversreede